Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/amazon-s3.md

 The converter file tells Amplitude how to process the ingested files.
 Create it in two steps: first, configure the compression type, file name, and escape characters for your files.
  Then use JSON to describe the rules your converter follows.

 The converter language describes extraction of a value given a JSON element.
-This is specified by a SOURCE_DESCRIPTION, which includes:
+You specify this with a SOURCE_DESCRIPTION, which includes:

 - BASIC_PATH
 - LIST_OPERATOR